-ENG015 College Writing Skills 3 Credits This course teaches fundamental grammar, punctuation, and writing skills to underprepared students in order to prepare students for college and professional writing.
+ENG015 College Writing Skills 3 Credits This course teaches fundamental grammar, punctuation, vocabulary, and writing skills to prepare students for college and professional writing.
 Students are placed in ENG015 based upon Compass Placement Exam test scores.
-A grade of a "C" or higher must be achieved to pass before enrolling in ENG100 English Composition I. See Admissions Information/Standardized Testing After Admission
+A grade of a "C" or higher must be achieved to pass before enrolling in ENG100 English

+Composition I.